Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 If you don't see the containers, run `docker logs` on their container ids to see what happened.
 The container ids were printed by the `docker run` command, and can also be found in `docker ps -a`.

-Next, visit `instance_hostname:19999` to view the Alluxio web UI.
+Visit `instance_hostname:19999` to view the Alluxio web UI.
 You should see one worker connected and providing `1024MB` of space.

-To run tests, first enter the worker container
+To run tests, enter the worker container

 ```bash
 $ docker exec -it ${worker_container_id} /bin/bash
 ```

-Then run the tests
+Run the tests

 ```bash
 $ cd /opt/alluxio